 There are three ferries linking the Isle of Mull to the mainland.
 But by far the best known and most used is the ferry from Oban to Craignure, near Mull's most easterly point.
 This has been the main route onto Mull for many years, and certainly since the coming of the car ferries in the 1960s.
 For current timetable and fare information, and for bookings, visit CalMac's website.

-The Mull ferry, aptly named the Isle of Mull was built in 1988 at Port Glasgow on the Clyde.
+The Mull ferry, aptly named the Isle of Mull was built in 1988 in Port Glasgow on the Clyde.
 She is designed to accommodate up to 80 cars and up to 972 passengers, so providing for the heavy traffic of foot passengers going to Mull to meet coach trips to Iona.
-The rather more recent (and continuing) tide of younger pilgrims in search of Balamory mean that booking is always a good idea on this route.

 The crossing takes just over three-quarters of an hour.
 Many passengers will simply bag their spot in one of the ship's lounges and pass the journey there.
 But for those wanting to get the most from the journey, the Isle of Mull is well equipped with promenade decks.